-- 6.9.1 Daily Care of Patients - 6.9.1.1 A patient in acute care must be seen or reviewed on the ward by the attending member, or an appropriate postgraduate resident, or appropriately designated member, at least daily, and more frequently as required. - 6.9.1.2 Whenever the attending member, postgraduate resident, or designated member sees a patient in acute care, a progress note shall be written.
-The progress note shall provide sufficient detail to allow the formulation of a reasonable picture of the patient's clinical status at the time of observation and shall reflect the involvement of the attending member or his/her designated postgraduate resident or other member in the patient's care.

-6.9.2 On-call Rotation
+- 6.9.1 Daily Care of Patients - 6.9.1.1 A patient in acute care must be seen or reviewed on the ward by the MRP or designate, at least daily, and more frequently as required. - 6.9.1.2 Whenever the patient in acute care is seen, a progress note shall be written.
+The progress note shall provide sufficient detail to allow the formulation of a reasonable picture of the patient's clinical status at the time of observation and shall reflect the care provided. - 6.9.2 On-call Rotation

-Each member has a duty to ensure that their patient is continuously under appropriate and available care by a member.
+Each member has a duty to ensure that their patient(s) is continuously under appropriate and available care by a member.